HROH/JARS/README.md

         var RW = Class("ReadWrite", {
             $public: { // doesn't need private access
                 constructor: function(value) {
-                    this.$super(value); // calls the constructor of the SuperClass - special case of this.superCall(methodName, arguments)
+                    this.$super(value); // calls the constructor of the SuperClass - this.$super is only available if the method is overwritten
                 }
             },